-But there's a big difference between picking the lawyer who comes up first in your Google search and hiring a divorce attorney who will advise you well, listen to what you want, and whose style and approach to the divorce process is aligned with your values.
+But there's a big difference between picking the lawyer who comes up first in your Google search and hiring the potential divorce attorney who will advise you well, listen to what you want, and whose style and approach to the divorce process is aligned with your values.

-With a little education, you can choose the divorce attorney right for you in your situation.
+With a little education, you can choose an experienced divorce attorney right for you in your situation.